 Frary Peak - (6,596')

 Frary Peak is the highest peak on Antelope Island.
 It is a popular hike because a trail goes all the way to the summit.
 It can be hiked year round and winter is a great time to visit.
 There are also bison which may be seen anywhere on the island.
 Captain Howard Stansbury set up base camp at Antelope Island to survey the Great Salt Lake during the years of 1849-50.
 Later several private homesteads were established on the island.
 The peak was named after George and Alice Frary and their family.
-They were homesteaders that ended up staying for a long time on the island.
+They were homesteaders that actually ended up staying for a long time on the island.